CellProfiler/tutorials/internal_use/docs/Translocation/Translocation.rst

 -  Lastly, you will view the thumbnail montages by right-clicking on a well and selecting “Show thumbnail montage” from the resulting pop-up.
+Move the thumbnail by dragging the bar on top of the image.
-Click anywhere outside of the thumbnail to dismiss it from view.
+   Click on the thumbnail image to dismiss it from view.
 (Note that, if there had been multiple snapshots of multiple fields of view for each well in the plate, then the montage would be shown as a tiled display.)

 -  Do not close the Plate Viewer tool, as you will be referring to it later in the exercise.